What Is Pirated Software, and Can You Really Get in Trouble Using It?

 What is pirated software?

-Any software can become pirated software if it is used outside its intended end-user license agreement, such as unauthorized use, copying, and distribution of the product.
+Any software can become pirated if used outside its intended end-user license agreement, such as unauthorized use, copying, or distribution of the product.
 That’s it.

 Pirating can include, but is not necessarily limited to: